taniokah/AITOK/MedNLP-CHAT.md

 To run this tool, launch it in the Google Colaboratory environment, create a results directory, place the ground truth data (xlsx) and LLM output results (csv) there, and then execute each cell.

 <img src="https://github.com/taniokah/AITOK/blob/main/images/MedicalRisk(de).png?raw=true" width="480pt" alt="ROC Curve">
+Fig 1.
+ROC Curves on MedicalRisk(de) of German Task.

 This tool generates a ROC curve for each output result and calculates the AUC.
 ROC curve graphs are overlaid to compare and evaluate LLMs.